7 Best Castle Hotels in Ireland

 Ashford Castle, County Mayo

-Live like royalty at Ashford Castle, a five-star luxury hotel whose royal guests over the years have included Grace Kelly and King George V. (The hotel restaurant still bears the king’s name.)
-A castle has existed on this site on the Mayo-Galway border since 1228, and, after a two-year, $75 million refresh, the property is back in the luxury spotlight.
-There's now a pool, gym, and dreamy spa, and the 83 rooms and suites perfectly complement the castle’s historic details, thanks to their antique furniture, custom carpets, and sumptuous beds dressed in rich colors.
+Live like royalty at Ashford Castle, a five-star castle hotel in Ireland whose royal guests over the years have included Grace Kelly and King George V. (The hotel restaurant still bears the king’s name.)
+A castle has existed on this site on the Mayo-Galway border since 1228, and, after a $75 million refresh, the property is back in the luxury spotlight.
+There’s now a pool, gym, and dreamy spa, and the 83 rooms and suites perfectly complement the castle’s historic details, thanks to their antique furniture, custom carpets, and sumptuous beds dressed in rich colors.
 The setting, on a 350-acre estate, is spectacular, and offers quintessential country pursuits (falconry, clay shooting, archery) along with a few surprises like zip-lining and tree climbing.

 RELATED: The World’s Best Castle Hotels